For gym owners who program their own classes

 Battle ropes workout in gym

-Limberjack exists because programming the week was eating every Sunday night — and a purchased program meant the members at my gym started getting workouts written for somebody else's community.
+Limberjack exists because a purchased program meant the members at my gym started getting workouts written for somebody else's community.

 No venture capital pressure.
 No bloated features chasing enterprise deals.
-Just a focused tool that gives you the hours back while your programming keeps answering to the people who are actually in front of you.
+Just a focused tool that keeps your programming answering to the people who are actually in front of you.